szou00/szou00/README.md

 - :blush: Pronouns: she/her
 - 🌱 I’m currently learning geometric algorithms and computer systems
-- 🔭 I’m currently exploring Javascript and React
+- 🔭 Outside of class, I am exploring Javascript and React
 - 👯 I’m looking to collaborate on side projects and hackathons -- don't hesitate to contact me if you'd like to learn and improve together.
 - 📫 Reach me at sharonzou12@gmail.com